CalderaWP/Caldera-Forms/readme.txt

 4. **Great Looking Forms** - Create great looking forms.

 == Changelog ==

+= Caldera Forms 1.4.4 ( November 10, 2016  ) =
+* FIXED: Issue where Caldera Forms submit nonce did not verify when using WooCommerce and a non logged in user had items in cart.
+* ADDED: caldera_forms_file_upload_handler Filter for alternative file upload handler.
+See: [https://calderawp.com/doc/alternative-file-upload-directory/](https://calderawp.com/doc/alternative-file-upload-directory/)
+* CHANGED: Usage tracking API URL.
+* ADDED: Redirect for old license manager page to new license manager page for less confusion when activating Caldera Forms add-ons
+* ADDED: Add to Media Library option for regular file fields.
+* FIXED: Previously, files not set to add to media library were left in uploads directory.
+That was bad, now they are added to a uploads/<hashed-string> and then deleted when no longer needed.
+* ADDED: Welcome banner.
+You are now welcomed to Caldera Forms.
+Thanks Matt for the cool [example code](https://wordimpress.com/brand-your-freemium-plugin-without-ruining-user-experience/).
+* FIXED: For accessibility reasons, added an Alt tag on Gravatar field display.
+* FIXED: For accessibility reasons, the warning color red was changed for better contrast.
+* FIXED: Emailed CSVs were showing stored JSON for checkbox fields, now they show checkbox values, which is much better.
+* FIXED: Previously you could not edit a hidden form field in the entry editor.
+Now you can.
+* ADDED: Infrastructure for REST API.
+Will be used more later, right now, it's for add-ons to make use of.
+* FIXED: That thing where people ask Josh how he's using REST API in Caldera Forms and he has to say "not at all."
+* ADDED: caldera_forms_csv_character_encoding filter for changing character encoding of CSV exports.
+See [https://calderawp.com/doc/caldera_forms_csv_character_encoding/](https://calderawp.com/doc/caldera_forms_csv_character_encoding/)
+* FIXED: For accessibility reasons, added alt tag to toggle switch form field.
+* FIXED: Made summary magic tag output fields in order they appear in form, not order they were added.
+This used to be how it worked, which was good, then it stopped being how it worked, which was bad.
+But now it is fixed.
+* IMPROVED: CSS loading.
+There are three optional stylesheets, most people select all three, when that happens we now load 1 minified style sheet, instead of 3.
+That's a good start.
+Will improve that more in next release.

 = Caldera Forms 1.4.3.1 ( October 4th, 2016  ) =
 * FIXED: jQuery syntax error in HTML form field JavaScript